<< Click to Display Table of Contents >> Navigation: »No topics above this level« Available Functions |

 Date

 A Date type deals strictly with calendar dates, normally of the form mm/dd/yyyy.
-Internally DonorQuest will always store date values in a specific way that allows it to always know what it is storing is a date.
+Internally DonorQuest will always store date values in a specific way that allows it to know what it is storing is a date.
 However, the outward appearance of date values in DonorQuest are governed by the preferences you have set under User, Change Your Personal Settings.
 There you can choose your preferred date format.
-DonorQuest also supports date arithmetic, for example, if today is 07/01/2018, then Date() + 1 would be 07/02/2018.
+DonorQuest also supports date arithmetic, for example, if today is 07/01/2024, then Date() + 1 would be 07/02/2024.

 Logical